ramirez-alberto/web_notes/angular.md

 ## Form validation
     Template-driven (via html)
-    Reactive form (validation in component): Add the ReactiveFormModule in the parent module, format the html: each input must have formControlName attribute inside every control.
-That attribute represents the control name which we are going to validate, onInit create a FormGroup with FormatControl and pass an array of Validators, handle errors (check if user place cursor in control (touched and if its valid)), handle creation and redirection
+### Reactive form (validation in component):
+* Add the ReactiveFormModule in the parent module and format the html: each input must have formControlName attribute inside every control.
+That attribute represents the control name which we are going to validate.
+* onInit instance a FormGroup object, pass a object with the names of the form fields as keys and instance FormatControl as values, syntax-> `FormatControl('',optional= array of validators)` and pass an array of Validators, handle errors (check if user place cursor in control (touched and if its valid)), handle creation and redirection

 ## Libraries